cran-task-views/Hydrology/Hydrology.md

 -   `r pkg("frostr")`: An API to Norway's 'Frost' [API](https://frost.met.no/) to retrieve data as data frames.
 The 'Frost' API, and the underlying data, is made available by the Norwegian Meteorological Institute (MET Norway).

 ### Meteorological data (precipitation, radiation, temperature, etc - including both measurements and reanalysis)

--   `r pkg("climate")`: Automatize downloading of
-    meteorological and hydrological data from publicly available
-    repositories: OGIMET, University of Wyoming - atmospheric vertical profiling data, and Polish Institute of Meterology and Water Management - National Research Institute.
-T

 -   `r pkg("clifro")`: A web portal to the New Zealand National Climate Database of around 6,500 climate stations.
 See